5 Successful MVPs That Turned into Billion-Dollar Apps

 Some questions to ask:

-After you understand the needs and challenges of your target market, select one major problem you wish to solve with the MVP.
-You want to be sure there’s a business opportunity and a solid value to your target audience of intended customers.
+After you understand your target market's needs and challenges, select one major problem you wish to solve with the MVP.
+You want to be sure there’s a business opportunity and solid value for your target audience of intended customers.

 This can be considered the “value-add” stage.
 Why would someone want to use this product?
-There could be a lot of problems an audience segment has but establishing the main one as a goal helps prevent bloat in building the MVP.
+An audience segment could have many problems, but establishing the main one as a goal helps prevent bloat in building the MVP.
 Clearly identifying the benefit to users defines why something has value to potential customers.
 This statement will come in handy later in pitches for fundraising.

-The next stage is to map all of the steps each user type will take while using your product.
+The next stage is to map each user type's steps while using your product.

 Consider how each user type will interact with your product.
 What tasks do they need to accomplish?
 What environment will they be using the product in?
-Look with fresh eyes from the perspective of each user type.
+Look with fresh eyes from each user type's perspective.

-Think about the goals a user would have – do they want to buy something?
+Think about the user's goals.
+Do they want to buy something?
 Search for something?
 Order something?
-What are they feeling during these stages?
-This section isn’t about features, but about the needs of the user.
-Having it laid out will help define the initial features for each goal that should go into the MVP.
+How are they feeling during these stages?
+This section isn’t about features but the user's needs and mindset.
+Mapping these clearly will help define the initial features needed to support each goal within the MVP.

-Define the user flow for each task that each user type will be completing.
-To do this, outline the stages of each process and then define the steps needed to reach the main objective for each process.
+Define the user flow for each task each user type will complete.
+Outline the stages of each process and then define the steps needed to reach the main objective for each process.

 There are many frameworks for determining which features should go into V1 and which should be saved for later versions.
 Some of the more popular include: